Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: The Brown measure of and -diagonal operators.

 \section{The Brown measure of $hb_t$ and $R$-diagonal operators.}

-In this section, we provide an alternative way to calculate the Brown measure of $hb_t$, the free multiplicative Brownian motion with the Haar unitary as the initial point using Haagerup and Larsen's formula.
+In this section, we provide an alternative way to calculate the Brown measure of $hb_t$, the free multiplicative Brownian motion with the Haar unitary as the initial condition using Haagerup and Larsen's formula.
 The operator $hb_t$ is an $R$-diagonal operator \cite[Corollary 15.9]{SpeicherNicaBook} and its Brown measure can be characterize by the $S$-transform of $b_tb_t^*$ \cite[Theorem 4.4]{HaagerupLarsen2000}.
+(See~\eqref{eq:Stransform} for the definition of $S$-transform.)
 The $S$-transform of $b_tb_t^*$ has been calculated by Biane in \cite{Biane1997JFA} using different (but equivalent) normalization.
 We put these work together to give an explicit formula for the Brown measure of $hb_t$.

 For every $t\in\mathbb{R}$, it is known by \cite[Lemma 6.3 and Lemma 7.1]{BV1992} that the functions